The coordinators placing participants this week already have a shortlist.

 Month 3 — what it looks like

 200+ coordinators mapped in your service area.
-Warm replies routing to you within four minutes.
-A coordinator database that logs every open, every reply, every engagement — and compounds every month the system runs.
+A warm coordinator's reply routed straight back to you while it's still warm.
+A coordinator database that logs every open, every reply, every engagement, and compounds every month the system runs.
 The provider who started this in January has a 90-day head start on every competitor who starts in April.

 The Coordinator Gap Diagnostic